.png)

 The Fehmarn Belt Fixed Link is the world's longest immersed tunnel that will shorten the road distance to Germany, Sweden's most important export market, by 160 kilometers.
 From Hamburg, one of Germany's most important economic centers, it will take only three hours by train to Malmö.
 Construction has been underway since 2021.
 The link is scheduled to be completed in mid-2029.

-Many new businesses are being launched and already established companies are choosing to relocate their operations to Malmö.
-3,153 new businesses were started in 2022.
-A decrease of 6.8% compared to the previous year.
-The fact that many new businesses have been added reflects the entrepreneurial spirit that exists in Malmö and the change that the city has undergone - from a structure with a number of large companies to a structure with many smaller companies.
+Eight new businesses started every day in 2024 and already established companies are choosing to relocate their operations to Malmö.
+The fact that many new businesses have launched reflects the entrepreneurial spirit that exists in Malmö and the change that the city has undergone - from a structure with a number of large companies to a structure with many smaller companies.

 Malmö has grown in knowledge-intensive industries